 This Mornington Peninsula institution has a winery cellar door, cafe and fine dining restaurant.

-If you've been mourning the absence of Red Hill's Montalto, then dry your eyes.
-After a short closure, the Mornington Peninsula institution (that's been hatted 14 times, no less) has reopened as a revamped, more relaxed version of itself — and its main restaurant now has an emphasis on cooking over fire, sharing plates, enjoying long conversations and soaking up rural views.
+This Mornington Peninsula institution (that's been hatted 16 times, no less) reopened in 2018 as a revamped, more relaxed version of itself.
+And now, celebrated chef Matt Wilkinson is at the helm as Culinary Captain, steering Montalto's emphasis on sharing plates, enjoying long conversations and soaking up idyllic rural views.

-On arriving, the first thing you'll notice is that the kitchen has gone through a stripped-back redesign.
+On arriving, the first thing you'll notice is the kitchen's stripped-back redesign.
 The new centrepiece is an asado grill, based on Argentinian parrillas.
-Providing much of the produce is Montalto's kitchen garden, now expanded to a mighty four acres.
-To sample its goodness, order swimmer crab and white asparagus mornay or broad bean, globe artichoke, goats cheese and dill.
+Providing much of the produce is Montalto's kitchen garden, now expanded to a mighty three acres.
+To sample its goodness, order the likes of roasted Jerusalem artichoke with crème fraîche and chives ($7), or the bagna cauda with fresh crudités ($12).

 Overall, the space has a more relaxed, open feel, making the most of Montalto Estate panoramas, dotted with vines, olive groves and sculptures.
-If you don't feel like a full multi-course meal, you can slide into one of the tables at the Piazza Cafe — it serves pizzas, Mediterranean-style snacks in its sheltered courtyard.
-It's open, along with the cellar door, each day from 11am–5pm.
+While you're there, be sure to check out the cellar door, open each day from 11am–5pm.

 Images: Karon Photography.